SlimRunner/python-top-level-tester/README.md

 # `top-level-unit-tester`
 A minimalist python script that constructs a unittest class from unit tests provided in a json file.
-It is designed to run top-level functions in all python modules at the root.
+It is designed to run top-level functions in all python modules at the root or any of its packages.

 ## Setup
 It requires the `numpy` library.
-This repo was aimed originally to use only standard libraries (hence why I used `json` instead of `pyaml`), but I need to test with `numpy` right now so this is a hot patch to at least make it work with it.
+This repo was aimed originally to use only standard libraries (hence why it uses `json` instead of `pyaml`).
+Until a better solution is found to allow custom types without external libraries, it will remain like this.
+It is recommended to use a virtual environment.

-This behavior may change in the future if I found a workaround.
-For the time being, I recomment using a virtual environment.

 ## Usage
 Write your `tests.json` file and place it at the root.
 Then, execute the command